 Option 2.
 Many-to-one mapping between UE DRBs and BH RLC-channel

 For the many-to-one mapping, several UE DRBs are multiplexed onto a single BH RLC-channel based on specific parameters such as bearer QoS profile.
 Other information such as hop-count could also be configured.
 The IAB node can multiplex UE DRBs into a single BH RLC-channel even if they belong to different UEs.
 Furthermore, a packet from one BH RLC-channel may be mapped onto a different BH RLC-channel on the next hop (details of IAB L2 structure for bearer multiplexing are given in section 8.2.5).
 All traffic mapped to a single BH RLC-channel receive the same QoS treatment on the air interface.
+Thus, the current number of logical channel ID (LCID) and LCGs in rel-15 may be enough to provide QoS treatment on the downlink and uplink.

 Since the BH RLC-channel multiplexes data from/to multiple bearers, and possibly even different UEs, each data block transmitted in the BH RLC-channel needs to contain an identifier of the UE, DRB, and/or IAB node it is associated with.
 Which exact identifiers are needed, and which of these identifier(s) are placed within the adaptation layer header depends on the architecture/protocol option, and the details are FFS.

+Table 8.2.4.1-1: Observations for bearer mapping